bsstahl/CognitiveInheritance/Posts/Three-Awesome-Months.md

 #### Keep up With Me

 I maintain a list of my presentations, both past and upcoming, on the {PageLink:Speaking-Engagements|Community Speaker} page of this blog.
-I also try to document my conference experiences on Twitter {TwitterLink}.
-If you are going to be attending any of these events, please be sure to ping me on Twitter and let me know.
+I also try to document my conference experiences {TwitterLink}.
+If you are going to be attending any of these events, please be sure to ping me and let me know.